Proposal vs. Contract: What's The Difference?

 What goes into a proposal?

 As a freelancer, your proposal is your pitch to clients, laying out exactly what they can expect from you.
-A clear proposal prevents misunderstandings and helps you win projects.
+A clear proposal prevents misunderstandings and helps you win projects, turning it into a winning proposal.

 What is a contract?